-- Both Service Mode and Visitor Mode observations are allowed.
-For Service Mode runs please note that the time request for each semester should be contained within a single run (per instrument and per constraint type) in order to enable observations within time-linked scheduling containers. - MP proposals must request a minimum of 2 Periods and can span up to 4 Periods. - MPs will be judged in the same way as normal programmes but must be amongst the highest ranked programmes in order to be scheduled. - For APEX instruments, observations for approved MPs can only be carried out in ESO time.
-Hence, targets can be monitored with a bi-monthly cadence at best. - ToO programmes cannot be submitted as Monitoring Programmes (Section 4.4).
+- For APEX instruments, observations for approved MPs can only be carried out in ESO time.
+Hence, targets can be monitored with a bi-monthly cadence at best. - ToO programmes cannot be submitted as Monitoring Programmes (see Section 4.4).

-Monitoring programme proposals should be prepared using the appropriate macro in the LATEX template for normal proposals, template.tex.
+Monitoring programme proposals should be prepared using the appropriate macro in the IATEX template for normal proposals, template.tex.
 See the ESOFORM User Manual for more details.